Rancher

 oxide-k8s-cluster Provisioned 4m45s

-1. Follow Configure Kubernetes Access to connect to the oxide-k8s-cluster Kubernetes cluster.
+1. Follow Configure kubectl to connect to the oxide-k8s-cluster Kubernetes cluster.
+Use this context to run workloads on the Oxide-backed cluster.

 $ kubectl apply -f https://k8s.io/examples/application/deployment.yaml